Phillimore Community Primary School from Sheffield was recognised at the ASA Aquatics Awards 2016 for their proactive approach to school swimming.

 “All our nominees are great ambassadors for our sport and it is wonderful to be able to recognise their achievements.”

-- Click here to view all of the award winners and runners up over on the ASA Aquatics Awards Page.
+- Click here to view all of the award winners and runners up over on the Aquatics Awards Page.